Melaleuca scabra

+Description

-DescriptionMelaleuca scabra is a shrub that typically grows to about 1.2 m high and wide with glabrous branches, branchlets and leaves.
+Melaleuca scabra is a shrub that typically grows to about 1.2 m high and wide with glabrous branches, branchlets and leaves.
 The leaves are arranged alternately, linear to oblong, warty, 5-21 mm long and about 1 mm wide, often with a channel on the lower surface.
 The flowers are arranged in heads at the ends of branchlets that continue to grow after flowering.
 Each head is up to 22 mm wide and has up to five groups of flowers, each group with three flowers.
 The stamens are shades of pink or deep purple with a yellow anther at the tip and are arranged in 5 bundles around the flower, each bundle containing 3 to 6 stamens.
 Flowering occurs from July to November and the fruit is a woody capsule 3-4 mm long in almost spherical clusters.